VAANI: Capturing the language landscape for an inclusive digital India: Transcription Guidelines

+The speech should be transcribed verbatim.
 However, the following rules should be used for transcribing errors made by the speakers.
 Errors that should be transcribed as it is: Speech errors: “I was in my office, no sorry, home” should be transcribed as it is.
 Slang words: kinda, gonna, wanna, etc should be transcribed as it is.
 Repetitions: “I have I have got the book” should be transcribed as it is.

 Errors that should be transcribed: False starts: “I, um, er, I was going to the mall” should be transcribed as it is.
 Filler sounds: um, uh, er, hmm, etc. should be transcribed as it is.
 Stutters: “I w-w-went t-t-to the mall” should be transcribed as it is.
 Following the guidelines for the SWITCHBOARD corpus there should be a hyphen between the stutters as shown in the above sentence.